How Genetics Helps a Salesman

 A Solution

 Solving extraordinary problems demands extraordinary approaches.
 One is a so-called genetic algorithm (GA).
-Its logic is based on the natural selection seen in evolution.
-A key aspect is «the survival of the fittest», as Darwin once stated.
-Before looking at an implementing of a GA, I kindly invite you to read a bit of theory regarding the algorithm’s structure and behavior.
+Its logic is inspired by natural selection and is often summarized as «the survival of the fittest».
+Before looking at an implementation of a GA, I kindly invite you to read a bit of theory regarding the algorithm’s structure and behavior.

 Components